Skip to content

 Signal Direction Connected to Description

-func_signal input Sensor Functional Power state of the sensor
+func_signal input Sensor Functional The power state of the sensor.

-voltage_state output Power bus & Load Converter Voltage of the sensor
+voltage_state output Power bus & Load Converter The voltage of the sensor.

-current_state output Power bus Current of the sensor
+current_state output Power bus The current drawn by the sensor.

 Input Signals